jeffowino/LST-AND-SARIMA-FORECASTING-MODEL/README.md

-Based on the dataset you provided, LSTM could be a suitable choice for several reasons:
+Based on our dataset , LSTM could be a suitable choice for several reasons:

 Temporal Dependencies: LSTM models are effective in capturing temporal dependencies in sequential data.
 In your dataset, the "month" column represents time, and the "finished_clients" and "active_clients" columns are likely influenced by past observations.
 LSTM can leverage the historical patterns and dependencies to make accurate predictions.